 We’d love to tell you that you can finish the UX/UI stage and proceed to the development phase, but app design is a never-ending process.
 You will get feedback from users and want to add new features, and that will lead to design changes.

 On the Uberdoc project, our design and development company was initially invited as developers since the product was already designed.
 However, very soon we got involved in designing the user flow and design and still improve the platform.
+We also have cases when clients approached us only for UX/UI services as they had strong development teams but no expertise in meeting users' expectations on product experience and design.

 If you have any questions or want to know more about other aspects of app UX/UI design, you can drop us a line, but we bet you already have a product or an idea of it to work on.
-In such a case, check out our plans.
+In such a case, check out our design plans.
 They help you get maximum value for a minimal price within only a couple of weeks.
 Let’s rock together!